cometbft/cometbft/docs/architecture/adr-082-e2e-abci++.md

 The idea here was to find a library that automatically verifies whether a specific execution respects the prescribed grammar.

 <strong>Implementation</strong>

 We found the following library - https://github.com/goccmack/gogll.
 It generates a GLL or LR(1) parser and FSA-based lexer for any context-free grammar.
-What we needed to do is to write ABCI++ grammar (ref to the grammar) using the synthax that the library understand.
+What we needed to do is to rewrite ABCI++ grammar (ref to the grammar) using the synthax that the library understand.
 The new grammar is below and can be found inside `test/e2e/pkg/grammar/abci_grammar.md` file.